fibjs/fib-runner/README.md

-# process manager for fibjs
+# process manager developed using fibjs
 fib-runner is a process manager developed using fibjs, it runs in client/server mode, it allows the server to run in a secure user, keeps the service processes safe and secure, allows the client to manage the processes, view the output logs of the processes and monitor the process resource usage.

 ## Install